Firmwave11/Task-Programming-BackEnd-Developer-Klikdigital/README.md

+Database mysql.
-Database mysql and if you have error 404 not found.
-Pls use php artisan serve.
+if you have error for apache server "404 not found", pls use "php artisan serve".